-- Management's responsibilities include the preparation of the 138. financial statements in accordance with the applicable financial reporting framework.
+138. Management's responsibilities include the preparation of the financial statements in accordance with the applicable financial reporting framework.
 Financial reporting frameworks, including Australian Accounting Standards, often require disclosures in the financial statements to enable users of the financial statements to make meaningful assessments of the effects of the entity's financial instrument activities, including the risks and uncertainties associated with these financial instruments.
-The importance of disclosures regarding the basis of measurement increases as the measurement uncertainty of the financial instruments increases and is also affected by the level of the fair value hierarchy. - 139.
-In representing that the financial statements are in accordance with the applicable financial reporting framework, management implicitly or explicitly makes assertions regarding the presentation and disclosure of the various elements of financial statements and related disclosures.
-Assertions about presentation and disclosure encompass: - Occurrence and rights and obligations-disclosed events, (a) transactions, and other matters have occurred and pertain to the entity. - (b) Completeness-all disclosures that should have been included in the financial statements have been included. - Classification and understandability-financial information (c) is appropriately presented and described, and disclosures are clearly expressed.
+The importance of disclosures regarding the basis of measurement increases as the measurement uncertainty of the financial instruments increases and is also affected by the level of the fair value hierarchy.

+See ASA 540, paragraph 13(c).

-ISA See ASA 540, paragraph 13(d).
-ISA See ASA 705, Modifications to the Opinion in the Independent Auditor's Report.
-See paragraphs 4 and A2 of ISA ASA 200.
+See ASA 540, paragraph 13(d).
+See ASA 705 Modifications to the Opinion in the Independent Auditor's Report.
+37